openlawteam/tribute-contracts/README.md

 TributeDAO is a new modular, low cost DAO framework.
 The framework aims to improve DAOs by fixing the:

 * __Lack of modularity__: which has created challenges both in terms of extending, managing, and upgrading DAOs;
-* __Rigid voting and governance mechanisms__: which limit the ability to experiment with additional forms of governance; and
+* __Rigid voting and governance mechanisms__: which limit the ability to experiment with additional forms of governance;
 * __High costs__: especially for onchain voting;
-* __Single token DAO structures__: which make it difficult to divide up economic and governance rights and create teams or sub-groups.
+* __Single token DAO structures__: which make it difficult to divide up economic and governance rights and create teams or sub-groups; and
 * __Lack of NFT Support__: which makes it difficult for DAOs to be deployed for NFT projects.

-The TributeDAO framework aims to make DAOs the dominant form of organization.
+The TributeDAO framework aims to address these issues, as part of our quest to make DAOs the dominant form of organization.
 As the growing number of participants in DAOs know, there is no “one size fits all” for managing any organization, let alone a DAO.
-DAOs need components that can be assembled like lego blocks to fit the needs of the organization and its membership.
+DAOs need low cost and easy to develop components that can be assembled like lego blocks to fit the needs of the organization and its membership.

 ## Proposed Evolution of MolochDAO Framework

 The TributeDAO framework is our team's tribute to the MolochDAO ecosysten.
-As many know, MolochDAO brought new life to the DAOs.
-Through an elegant smart contract design, this smart contract framework brought DAOs back to life, helping us push beyond the fiery depths of “The DAO,” and helping to push the Ethereum ecosystem back towards the original vision of DAOs sketched out in the Ethereum Whitepaper.
+As many know, MolochDAO brought new life to DAOs.
+Through an elegant smart contract design, this smart contract framework brought DAOs back to life, helping us push beyond the fiery depths of “The DAO.”

 Last year, we worked to evolve the initial MolochDAO smart contracts by assisting with the creation of Moloch v2, which enabled multiple token support, “guildkicks” to remove unwanted members, and “loot” to issue non-voting shares still entitled to financial distributions.
 These upgraded contracts were built with “venture” and similar investment transactions in mind, allowing for more effective swaps and control over tokenized assets and membership.